-- France: You must carry an unused and in-date breathalyser at all times in your car.
+- France: If you are driving in France from Ireland, you must always carry an unused and in-date breathalyser in your car.
 The breathalyser must carry the French certification mark NF.
 If driving in a low-emission zone such as Paris, Lyon, Lille, Marseille or Grenoble, you must display an air quality sticker on your car or face a fine of up to €135.
 There are six different kinds of certificates, based on the type of car you have.
 Click here to order yours in advance of travel.

 - Cyprus: It is illegal to drive while eating, so keep your snacks for when you’re off the road!